Kamwangi

 Kamwangi town is headquarter of Gatundu North Sub County Kiambu County, Kenya, in the former Central Province.

 Location

 It is a town along Thika - flyover road.
 It's located west of Thika.
 There is however, a minor road connecting the town to Gatundu through Kang'oo.

 Economic activities

 The main economic activities in the area are substance farming and trading.
 There is a very busy market, with the main market days being twice a week; on Tuesdays and Fridays.
 Buyers and sellers walk or travel long distance to Kamwangi on market days.
 Big shops in the town also attract many people from the nearby villages.
-The town has one financial institution # TAI Sacco Society Ltd located along Thika- Naivasha road and two petrol stations.
-There is also a new digital kinyozi with free massage next to Psalms hotel (Ha-Mbuere).
 There is also a digital technology hub named Brilliant Pixels Enterprises at Ufanisi House opposite Total Petrol Station.
 It also houses and operates a college named Achievers College.

 Administration

 The town hosts the offices of DCC Gatundu North Sub County.
 The DCC offices are situated about 2 km away from the town towards Naivasha.
 Currently, the town is under Gatundu North constituency represented by Hon.
 Elijah Njoroge Kururi, who replaced Anne Wanjiku Kibe in the 2022 general elections.